 (9) "Individual", for the purpose of this rule, means the applicant for or participant in MBIWD.

-(10) "Individual with a medically improved disability" means an individual who is participating in the MBIWD basic covered group at the time of a regularly scheduled continuing disability review, but who no longer meets the disability criterion as defined in paragraph (C)(1)(c) of this rule.
+(10) "Individual with a medically improved disability" means an individual who is participating in the MBIWD basic covered group but who no longer meets the disability criterion as defined in paragraph (C)(1)(c) of this rule.

 (12) "Medical and remedial expense (MRE)" means an incurred expense for care, services, or goods prescribed or provided by a licensed medical practitioner within the scope of practice as defined under state law.
 This expense is the responsibility of the individual, and cannot be reimbursed by any other source, such as medicaid, private insurance, or an employer.